Glendale High School (Glendale, California): History

-In 1966, Captain Max Schumacher, an aerial traffic reporter for local radio station KMPC, landed his helicopter on the football field during a school assembly and spoke about traffic safety.
-He was later killed in a crash with a police helicopter near Dodger Stadium.

 In the early 1990s, the decision was made by the School Board to reintegrate ninth graders into the Glendale Unified School District high schools (with the exception of Crescenta Valley High School, which had already transitioned to a four-year high school in September 1983).
 As a result, the 'J' building was constructed in 1994–1995, opening in September 1995.

 In 2001, Glendale High School celebrated its centenary.
 The student population was then 3,500 and there were over 100 teachers.

 In 2001, the Glendale High School Visual and Performing Arts Program (VAPA) was awarded the BRAVO Award for excellence in arts education by the Los Angeles County Music Center.
 In 2003, the program won another award, the Creative Ticket National School of Distinction Award from the Kennedy Center in Washington, D.C.
 Glendale High School was the only public high school to be awarded this honor.

 On July 1, 2005, Katherine Fundukian replaced LeRoy Sherman and Lou Stewart as co-principals, as part of a School District decision to move Glendale High School back to a "traditional" one-principal system from the two-principal system that had been in place.

-In 2006, eight students from Glendale High School represented the United States at the Junior G8 summit in Saint Petersburg, Russia, where they discussed world issues and met with the leaders of the G8 nations.
+In 2006, eight students from Glendale High School represented the United States at the Junior G8 summit in Saint Petersburg, Russiawhere they discussed world issues and met with the leaders of the G8 nations.

 Glendale High's mathematics department received the highest average AP scores in the United States in 2012.